codeplaysoftware/standards-proposals/tied-buffer/sycl-2.2/buffer-tags.md

 This revision clarifies the behaviour of the tags and how they map to buffer properties.
+It also enables users to retrieve the properties of a buffer object, thus, allowing querying for specific values of a property.

 ## Requirements

 This proposal aims to provide a solution to two problems.

 Firstly many use cases for specialisations of the buffer have emerged, each providing alternate semantics to the traditional buffer.
-These include a context tied buffer, a map buffer and an SVM buffer:
+Various ideas for buffers tied to context, for buffers that don't allocate additional memory or interoperability variants have arised.

 * The context tied buffer is a buffer that can only be associated with a single context which can be useful particularly for clarifying the semantics when using OpenCL interoperability; this requires an additional member function on the buffer to return the associated context which is not normally available.
 * The map buffer is a buffer that does not allocate memory within the runtime and instead uses the host provided pointer directly; this mainly affects the runtime semantics of the buffer but also restricts the constructors that are available for the buffer.